aprilwebster/conversation-simple/README.md

   The application uses [Node.js](http://nodejs.org/) and [npm](https://www.npmjs.com/).

-1 Copy the credentials from your `conversation-service` service in Bluemix to a `.env` file in the root.
+1 Copy the credentials from your `conversation-service` and "tone-analyzer" service in Bluemix to a `.env` file in the root.

 2 Use the Conversation tooling app to [import a workspace](#workspace) and add the workspace ID environment variable to the `.env` file.
 For details about obtaining the workspace ID, see Step 5 in the workspace section.